fanart-tv/fanartwiki/docs/General/why denied.md

 **Problem:** The aspect ratio of the image was not kept intact.

-**Fix:** Do not squish you images in any direction.
+**Fix:** Do not squish or stretch your images in any direction.
 Make sure your aspect ratio is locked when resizing an image.

 **Rules:**